BartMassey/fml/README.md

 search was written in FORTRAN and looked to be really hard to use.

 So I wrote from scratch the solver you see here.
+I eventually joined Wilhelm's League, and will be updating this tool as I play my first season.
+In my warmup the last week of the current season, this tool guided me to an almost-best lineup.

 ## Notes